J2583/AtmosphereAutopilot/README.md

 * "Lvl" - Snap Wings to Level - Right-click to toggle between a larger snap angle.

 Second row:
 * "AoA" - Target angle for the AoA-hold mode.
 Right-click on the label to set it to 0.
-Left-click to cycle between presets (0/1/2.5/5/15/40 degrees), alt+left-click to cycle in reverse.
+Left-click invert the current angle.
+Use the scroll wheel or alt+left/right click to cycle between presets (0/1/2.5/5/15/40 degrees).
 * "Lims" - Limits for pitch/roll rate and angle-of-attack.
 Right-click to toggle all limits, or right-click on an individual limit label to only toggle that one.

 Use the scroll wheel while hovering over a text field to change its value.
 Hold right-control or right-alt to use smaller or larger increments.